 Head on over to Rushcutters Bay to find Marta Osteria, another unmissable inclusion on this list of the best Italian restaurants in Sydney.

 That fried gnocchi with pecorino and pepper will always have our hearts, but there’s plenty else to enjoy at this Rushcutters Bay restaurant, from traditional-minded pizzas to a beautiful crumbed veal cutlet with pecorino and sage.
-It’s one of the best Italian restaurants you’ll find.
+It’s one of the best Italian restaurants you’ll find, and is even more valuable given its close proximity to Rushcutters Bay park.
+Grab some takeaway Roman style pizza and have a picnic – it’s the quintessential dining experience in the area.

 Address: 30 McLachlan Ave, Rushcutters Bay